varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 # Fixed Income Securities

 ## Introduction
 Fixed-income securities are financial instruments with predefined cashflows at selected dates over the lifetime of the instrument.
-While there are several types of fixed-income securities, in this lecture, we focus on a single archetypal category: [United States Treasury Securities](https://www.investor.gov/introduction-investing/investing-basics/glossary/treasury-securities).
+While there are several types of fixed-income securities, we'll focus on an archetypal category: [United States Treasury Securities](https://www.investor.gov/introduction-investing/investing-basics/glossary/treasury-securities).
 Treasury securities, e.g., [Treasury bills, notes, and bonds](https://www.treasurydirect.gov/indiv/products/prod_tbonds_glance.htm), are debt obligations issued by the United States Department of the Treasury.
-Thus, treasury securities are a mechanism used by the United States government to borrow money, from bond holders, with a fixed set of repayment terms.
-Treasury securities are one of the safest investments, e.g., defacto risk-free, because they are backed by the full faith and credit of the United States government.
-[The U.S. government has never defaulted on it's debt obligations (at least in recent memory)](https://thehill.com/opinion/finance/575722-the-us-has-never-defaulted-on-its-debt-except-the-four-times-it-did/).
+U.S. Treasury securities are a mechanism used by the United States government to borrow money, from bondholders, with a fixed set of repayment terms.

+Treasury securities are viewed as one of the safest possible investments, e.g., defacto risk-free, because Treasury securities are backed by the full faith and credit of the United States government.
+[The U.S. government has never defaulted on its debt obligations (at least in recent memory)](https://thehill.com/opinion/finance/575722-the-us-has-never-defaulted-on-its-debt-except-the-four-times-it-did/).

 In this lecture, we will discuss three types of treasury securities: